lealbaugh/jvns-redesign/source/_posts/2013-12-27-guys-guys-guys.markdown

 categories:
 ---

-Yesterday I was having a discussion with someone about whether or not "guys" was a gender-neutral term.
+The other day I was having a discussion with someone about whether or not "guys" was a gender-neutral term.
 This person said "my friends totally think it is!", and I verified with my friends, who totally said it wasn't.
 Not the best grounds for a discussion.

 So I ran a slightly-more-scientific survey.
 Here are [the survey questions](https://docs.google.com/forms/d/1qg85hU7hfjqDgydlfa16UveuENFjgp23WlfkRNsnm48/viewform),